maheshmohanmr/maheshmohanmr.github.io/_pages/publications.md

               <a href="../files/NH_amara_midsemslides_ons.pdf">Mid-Sem Slides</a>
               </p>
                <p>
-             2. Johaan George (Department of Ocean Engg and Naval Architecture, IIT-KGP): Works on Applications of Complex-valued AI (for Computer Vision).
+             2. <a href="https://www.linkedin.com/in/johaan-george/?originalSubdomain=in">Johaan George</a> (Department of Ocean Engg and Naval Architecture, IIT-KGP): Works on Applications of Complex-valued AI (for Computer Vision).
                </p>
               <p>
               <strong>Vacancies</strong>:  I am actively looking for PhD and Masters (MS/MTP) students to work with me. <a href="../images/kalam_ons.jpg">Ambitious</a> and <a href="../images/wright_brothers_quote.jpg">keen</a> students who love mathematics are welcome to join our SPAI group.
 We closely follow this philosophy: please read <a href="../files/SPAI_philosophy_ons.pdf">this</a>.
 If you are interested, please apply through the IIT Kharagpur PG admissions process, specifying <i>Centre of Excellence in Artificial Intelligence</i> among your preferred departments/centres and listing me as a potential supervisor.